 He died in East Street in February 1880, aged 61, when he was described as ‘an engine worker’.

 In the following year Kelly’s Directory records Mrs. Maria Osborne, dyer of 3 East Street, and she was there until her death in 1886.

-And next door was the Columbine house where Adeline was born.
+One of these was the Columbine house where Adeline was born.